-Splitting a string into a list is a common operation in Python.
+Dividng the contents of a string into a Python list is a common operation.
 For instance, you may have a list of ingredients in a recipe that you want to split up into a list.

 Here is an example of a string in Python: